-Under the Korean inheritance law, the inheritance comes to fruition immediately when a person is deceased.
-The Korean inheritance law, the part V of Civil Act, provides who shall become the inheritor and beneficiary of the property of a deceased person, i.e. estate.
+(Last update on November 1, 2022) Under the Korean inheritance law, the inheritance comes to fruition immediately when a person is deceased.
+The Korean inheritance law, the Part V of the Civil Act, provides who shall become the inheritor and beneficiary of the property of a deceased person, i.e. estate.

 The inheritor and beneficiary, however, shall not always take everything from the estate.
 There are separate rules and restrictions on the distribution of the estate in South Korea.

 In this article, we will explain to you the basic rules and practices of inheritance in Korea.